 1: Navigate to Settings > Devices > Mouse& Touchpad > Additional mouse options.

 2: Find out Pointer options and make sure uncheck the Enhance pointer precision.

 And then click Apply and OK respectively.

 All set, you can enjoy your smooth wireless, USB, Optical mouse.

 Related View: How to Adjust Mouse Settings on Windows 10/11

 Solution 6: Display Pointer Trails

 Similar to enhance pointer precision, there is another mouse option named display pointer trails, which enables you to observe the moving track of your mouse.
-Here you are advised to turn this option on to see carefully how your mouse stutters or lags or freezes on Windows 10.
+Here you are advised to turn this option on to see carefully how your mouse stutters or lags or freezes.